Research & Publications

 Research Expertise

-• Instructional Strategy Integration with EdTech: Since the beginning of my career in education, I have focused on researching and implementing research-based instructional strategies within my instruction.
-My goal has always been to take research-driven strategies that help students learn and to integrate them with EdTech tools to further amplify the strategy and learning that takes place.
+My goal has always been to take research-driven strategies that help students learn and to integrate them with EdTech tools to further amplify the strategy and the learning that takes place.

-• Leadership Efficacy & Data Use: How do leaders perceive his/her abilities?
-What are the forces in play that make one believe they can accomplish a task and/or goal?
-I take this idea of efficacy and relate it to data use and data confidence amongst educational leaders.
-By learning how educational leaders perceive their data use, we can determine which data practices are proficient amongst educators as well as data practices that need to be taught to educators through teacher and administrator preparation programs.
+How do leaders perceive their abilities?
+By learning how educational leaders perceive their data use, we can determine which data practices are proficient amongst educators as well as data practices that need to be taught through teacher and administrator preparation programs.

-• Data Practices: Data practices relates to taking a set of data and organizing it to develop useful patterns by transforming it by employing statistical analysis.
-The sole purpose of employing data practices in the classroom, school, and district environment is to improve student achievement as well as the effectiveness and efficiency of K-12 schools and districts.
-The data practices relate to how we can transform the data by using statistics to yearn knowledge to ultimately utilize in the decision-making process.
-It’s fascinating the see with a little creativity and innovation, what can be done with the data you have at your school site and district to help teachers, administrators, and students flourish.
-I want to teach educators who to utilize these data practices in classrooms, schools, and across school districts.
+Data practices relate to taking a set of data and organizing it to develop useful patterns by transforming it through statistical analysis.
+With a little creativity and innovation, the data you have at your school site and district can help teachers, administrators, and students flourish.
+I want to teach educators how to utilize these data practices.

-• Data-Driven Decision-Making: How do teachers and educational leaders make decisions?
-Are they innate?
-Or, are they well-thought decisions?
-What goes into decisions made in classrooms and across the school?
-These questions always intrigue me.
-I love asking educators these questions because depending on who you talk to, you get their thought process and reasoning for the decisions they make.
-I want to help train teachers and educational leader’s various decision-making frameworks to help aid in the decisions they are going to have to make every day.
+How do teachers and educational leaders make decisions?
+I want to help train teachers and educational leaders in various decision-making frameworks to help aid in the decisions they are going to have to make every day.

 Doctoral Dissertation (2019)